Holindauer/Machine-Learning-Solution-In-C/README.md

 To gain a greater understanding of underlying computer hardware and reinforce my understanding of backpropagation and what neural networks are from a linear algebra perspective.

-I am new to writing C, so I imagine this will be a fairly intensive process to figure out how to go about this, so expect rapid CI/CD within this repository.
+I am very new to writing C, so I imagine this will be a fairly intensive process to figure out how to do this, so expect rapid CI/CD within this repository.

 ### Network Specs:
 The specific network I am attempting to train is a an mnist classifier.
 Specifically, a simple